 This site shows which hard drive models currently on the market (or discontinued) use what platter density, how many platters and how many read/write heads.

 These attributes are important for several reasons: larger platter density generally equals higher data throughput performance, but may result in slower seek performance.
 Meanwhile, less disks and actuator arms mean less moving parts in the drive to eventually break, and can also lower the heat and noise output of a drive.
 I research and collect data from online, as well as from drives that I manage to test in real life, and put it all in these lists for you folks to look at.

 Anyway, choose which manufacturer made your drive:

 Note: I try to keep the information updated and accurate, but I don't always get things right.
 Thenceforth comes a disclaimer: use of this database is at your own risk, and all information in this database should be taken with a pinch of salt.
 For best results (and minimal heartache), please consult multiple sources other than just this site when searching for hard disk platter-related information.

-That said, if you see any drives/models that aren't listed or are listed incorrectly, feel free to sound off in either the comments form of the appropriate section or through the Contact form, and I'll see what I can do.
+That said, if you see any drives/models that aren't listed or you feel are listed incorrectly, feel free to sound off in either the comments form of the appropriate section or through the Contact form, and I'll see what I can do.